This post may contain affiliate links. Please read our disclosure policy.

 • Cheddar cheese – Shred your own right off the block.
 Packaged shreds have a coating that keeps them from sticking together but also prevents proper melting.

-• Garnish – Fresh chives, extra bacon, drizzle of ranch, blue cheese crumbles.
+• Garnish – Fresh chives or green onion, extra bacon, drizzle of ranch, blue cheese crumbles.

 How to Make Stuffed Baked Potatoes